Paternity / Parentage (DNA Testing) Lawyers - Joliet, IL

 The child, the mother, or a parent presumed to be the parent of a child may bring an action to determine that the presumed-parent is not the child's father.
 The time-limit for bringing an action to established the non-existence of a parent-child relationship is before two years that the person knew or should have known that that person was not the father.

-The Attorneys at Henderson Law & Mediation Center are well equipped to guide you through establishing a parent-child relationship as well as parenting time, parenting responsibility, and child support.
+The attorneys at Henderson & Mehta Law and Mediation are well equipped to guide you through establishing a parent-child relationship as well as parenting time, parenting responsibility, and child support.
 They are also qualified in helping those who want to establish the non-existence of a parent-child relationship.